gdcho/chrom-cognito/privacy.md

 The extension only stores user preferences locally in your browser, including:

-- Hotkey configurations
-- Speed multiplier preferences
+- Auto-incognito URL rules and patterns
-- Visual indicator settings
+- Keyboard shortcut enable/disable settings
-- Platform-specific enable/disable options
+- Modifier click enable/disable settings
+- History management preferences
+- Recently closed incognito tab URLs and titles (for restoration purposes)

 This data remains on your device and is never transmitted elsewhere.